chrisburnell/chrisburnell.com/_drafts/jekyll-includes.md

     <cite><a rel="external" href="http://jekyllrb.com/">Jekyll</a></cite>
 </blockquote>

-I think it’s worth mentioning that a lot of these snippets of *HTML* and *Liquid* were built as a way for me to experiment with what was a new CMS (Jekyll) to me at the time of conception.
-They also serve as equivalents to functionality usually relegated for JavaScript.
-The overarching purpose of these snippets relates to my templating and content authoring processes, whether it be to automate something, keep my codebase organised, remove mental overhead, or to follow a *Single source of truth* methodology.
+I think it’s worth mentioning that a lot of these snippets of *HTML* and *Liquid* were built as a way for me to experiment with what was a new CMS (*Jekyll*) to me at the time of conception.
+They also serve as equivalents to functionality usually relegated for *JavaScript*.
+The overarching purpose of these snippets relates to my templating and content authoring processes, whether it be to automate something, keep my codebase organised, reduce mental overhead, or to follow a <a rel="external" href="https://en.wikipedia.org/wiki/Single_source_of_truth">Single Source of Truth</a> methodology.

-And unfortunately, we’re in the midst of a front-end development trend where JavaScript frameworks are being used with increasing popularity, and in many cases, for uses that would require a far simpler codebase.
+And unfortunately, we’re in the midst of a front-end development trend where *JavaScript* frameworks are being used with increasing popularity, and in many cases, for uses that would require a far simpler codebase.
 Naturally, the response of a minority of Internet users, though still a significant number of them, is to <a rel="external" href="https://noscript.net/">completely block JavaScript from running</a> unless explicitly specified otherwise by the user.

-Furthermore, the use of *Ad-Blockers* on the web has only <a rel="external" href="https://blog.pagefair.com/2015/ad-blocking-report/">increased over the last years</a> as the amount of <a rel="external" href="http://deathtobullshit.com/">bullshit</a> continues to rise.
-Another set of users without JavaScript.
+Furthermore, the use of *Ad-Blockers* on the web has only <a rel="external" href="https://blog.pagefair.com/2015/ad-blocking-report/">increased over the last years</a> as the amount of <a rel="external" href="http://deathtobullshit.com/">bullshit</a> on the web continues to rise.
+Another set of users without *JavaScript*.

-Maybe you can better understand why I am adverse to blind overuse of JavaScript.
+Maybe you can better understand why I am adverse to blind overuse of *JavaScript*.
 But regardless of whether you agree with my approach or not, let’s take a look at how I’ve handled these functionalities and streamlined my processes.

 {% include content/heading.html title='Headings' %}

 When writing articles, I like to provide a way for users to share or link to a certain part of the content, which I do by including anchors to each heading in an post’s content.

-There are roughly three ways to go about this:
+I considered *three* approaches to this:

-0. Maintain the fragment anchor’s HTML inside my content
+0. Maintain the heading anchor’s *HTML* inside my content
-0. Use JavaScript to parse all untouched headings in my content and generate the necessary fragment anchors
+0. Use *JavaScript* to parse all untouched headings in my content and generate the necessary heading anchors
-0. Use Jekyll to generate the necessary fragment anchors with a slight modification to writing headings inside content
+0. Use *Jekyll* to generate the necessary heading anchors with a slight modification to writing headings inside content

-I opted for the *third* option in an effort to provide the same functionality for as many users as I can.
-Further, seeing as the demographic of people visiting my website are more likely to use some sort of JavaScript-blocking, so this concern is a real one of mine, unlike, for example, anyone visiting my website on *Internet Explorer 7* (I don’t care how unusable it is, *sorrynotsorry*).
+I opted for the *3<sup>rd</sup>* option in an effort to provide the same functionality for as many users as I can.
+Further, as the demographic of people visiting my website are more likely to block *JavaScript*, this concern is a real one of mine, unlike, for example, anyone visiting my website on *Internet Explorer 7* (I don’t care how unusable it is <sup>*sorrynotsorry*</sup>).

-I did so by leveraging Jekyll’s <a rel="external" href="https://jekyllrb.com/docs/templates/#includes" title="Jekyll Templating Includes">*includes*</a> to provide the functionality and take the pain away of crafting and maintaining the markup.
-Maybe it’s overkill, but I like to strive for a <a rel="external" href="https://en.wikipedia.org/wiki/Single_source_of_truth">Single Source of Truth</a> methodology in my codebase *wherever possible*.
+I did so by leveraging *Jekyll’s* <a rel="external" href="https://jekyllrb.com/docs/templates/#includes" title="Jekyll Templating Includes">*includes*</a> to provide the functionality and take the pain away of crafting and maintaining the markup.
+Maybe it’s overkill, but I like to strive for a *Single Source of Truth* methodology in my codebase *wherever possible*.

-So how do I actually get Jekyll to build a *heading* and an *associated anchor* in my content?
+So how do I actually get *Jekyll* to build a *heading* and an *associated anchor* in my content?

-As I mentioned above, it involves a slight change to the way that I write headings in my Markdown content.
+As I mentioned above, it involves a slight change to the way that I write headings in my *Markdown* content.
 Instead of writing headings in the traditional Markdown method (with preceding `#`s or <q>underlined</q> by `-`s or `=`s), I have created a *Jekyll* *include* which spits out a heading with its specifics defined in the *include’s* attributes.

 {% highlight markdown %}{% raw %}
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 ...
-{% include content/heading.html title='Headings' %}
+{% include content/heading.html title='Brass Tacks' %}
 ...
 Cras ac elit enim, et tempus nulla.
 {% endraw %}{% endhighlight %}